vijvalahir/msa_machinelearnging_task/README.md

 The dataset is taken from the official geekbench website.

 ## Workflow
-The model works on the concept of linear regression.
+The model works on the concept of multiple linear regression.

 plotting: No of cores and boost frequency on the X axis
           Geekbench 6 score on the Y axis